Disentangling Slow and Fast Temporal Dynamics in Degradation Inference with Hierarchical Differential Models: Introduction

-Current approaches to degradation inference typically focus on either modeling the degradation process itself or capturing degradation-aware system dynamics~\cite{zagorowska_survey_2020, jarosz_recent_2025}. \textit{Reliability-based} methods model the macroscopic progression of degradation as stochastic processes.
-Common choices include Gamma processes, Wiener processes with drift, and Weibull-type accelerated life models~\cite{shahraki_review_2017}.
-These models often assume that degradation evolves independently of external factors or incorporate such influences in a simplified, parametric form~\cite{zagorowska_survey_2020}.
-While effective in certain applications, they rely on strong distributional assumptions and lack flexibility in adapting to changing operating conditions~\cite{zhang_degradation_2023}.
-A second family of methods aims to infer degradation by modeling how it affects system dynamics under different operating conditions.
-This requires knowledge, or an approximation, of the system's healthy behavior.
-When the underlying physics is known or partially known, \textit{physics-based} models can be employed.
-These models incorporate prior knowledge of the underlying dynamics, and the hidden degradation state can be inferred from sensor measurements using filtering techniques such as Kalman filters~\cite{tian_real-time_2022} or particle filters~\cite{liu_degradation_2024}.
-However, in many real-world systems, the governing physics is unknown or too complex to model accurately.
-In such cases, \textit{data-driven} methods are increasingly favored for their ability to learn both the system dynamics and the latent degradation state directly from observed data~\cite{balali_data-driven_2020}.
+\textit{Reliability-based} methods model the macroscopic progression of degradation as stochastic processes\revtext{, leveraging fleet-level data from multiple units.} Common choices include Gamma processes, Wiener processes\revtext{~\cite{liu_capacity_2024, he_physicsinformed_2025}}, and Weibull-type accelerated life models~\cite{shahraki_review_2017}. \revtext{While effective for fleet-level reliability analysis, they are less suited for estimating degradation for individual assets, especially when degradation is not directly observable and difficult to measure~\cite{zhang_degradation_2023}.} \revtext{Both physics-based and data-driven} methods aim to infer degradation by modeling how it affects system dynamics under different operating conditions. \revtext{\textit{Physics-based} methods apply when the governing dynamics are known or can be reasonably approximated.} These models incorporate prior knowledge of system behavior, and the hidden degradation state can be inferred from sensor measurements using filtering techniques such as Kalman filters~\cite{tian_realtime_2022} or particle filters~\cite{liu_degradation_2024b}.
+In many real-world systems, however, the governing physics is unknown or too complex to model accurately.
+In such cases, \textit{data-driven} methods are increasingly \revtext{adopted} for their ability to \revtext{jointly learn} system dynamics and \revtext{infer} latent degradation states directly from \revtext{condition monitoring} data~\cite{balali_datadriven_2020}.